khabali/khabali.github.io/_posts/2019-09-20-integration-test-with-multiple-databases.markdown

 >For **MSSQL** a usage license needs to be added to the project for that you will need to add a *container-license-acceptance.txt* file to the test resources folder with this line `mcr.microsoft.com/mssql/server:2017-CU12`

-Run this test to check that the *myAwesomeTest* is executed 4 times with the adequate parameter.
+Run this test to check that the *myAwesomeTest* is executed 4 times and each time with the adequate parameter.

 This was very useful to test and ensure that my component works as expected on different databases without writing specific tests for every databases.